AUC-Woodruff-Library/GaNCH-data/docs/challenges.md

 ## Query construction

 We got a lot of help from the Wikidata community in constructing our queries.
-In particular, a big shout out to [Dipsacus fullonum](https://www.wikidata.org/wiki/User:Dipsacus_fullonum) for all their help!
+In particular, a big shout out to [User:Dipsacus fullonum](https://www.wikidata.org/wiki/User:Dipsacus_fullonum) for all their help!

 * [List of public library branches in Georgia](https://www.wikidata.org/wiki/Wikidata:Request_a_query/Archive/2020/05#Public_library_branches_in_Georgia)
 * [Line graph of visitors per year for all GPLS library sytems](https://www.wikidata.org/wiki/Wikidata:Request_a_query/Archive/2020/05#Line_graph_of_visitors_per_year_for_all_GPLS_library_sytems)